wsaihopfsg/vos-scripting-how-to/soln/ROI/roi.rst

 * ``xIntv`` in line 1 the increament in x value for each column
 * ``yIntv`` in line 2 the increament in y value for each row
-* The hardcoded values in lines 9-12 are the top left and bottom right (x,y) coordinates for the first QR code on the top left hand corner, when nowCtr=0.
+* The hardcoded values in lines 9-12 are the top left and bottom right (x,y) coordinates for the first QR code when nowCtr=0.
 * ``Delay`` in line 16 creates a delay in a periodic function in milliseconds.
 * ``ReTrigger`` in line 17 causes re-processing the last image on the indicated camID, which works only in a periodic function.
 Each ``ReTrigger`` causes the script to be re-run, with ROI shifted and the output changed.